 Jonathan is a Research Photographer at the Oxford Eye Hospital where he has been based since 2004.
 His main area of interest include capturing high quality ophthalmic images of patients enrolled on clinical trials.
-He has had articles published in the British Journal of Photography and the ophthalmic images he has taken have featured on the cover of The Scientific Journal of the Royal College of Ophthalmologists 27 times, including being commissioned to produce the 30th anniversary cover.
-He has also been recognised for the quality of his work with 30 imaging awards both nationally and internationally including the 2016 Taylor and Francis award for an article evaluating the use of wide field imaging for documentation of choriodal naevus and the Royal Photographic Society 2017 Scientific imaging competition where he was awarded a silver medal.
-Recent achievements also include being awarded the Gabriel Donald Graphics Award in 2019.
-Jonathan is also responsible for producing graphics work for the department, including patient information leaflets, corporate logo design, medical posters and website design.
-He is also interested in videography, producing an explanatory guide to using an Ophthalmoscope used for Oxford University Medical School, patient information film explaining the procedure of fundus fluorescein angiography and documenting the results of retinal implant patients on location in Oxford.
-Recently he has explored the uses of virtual reality in healthcare and has produced a number of short films using this technology which accompanied a talk he gave at the Institute of Medical Illustrators in 2018.
+He has had articles published in the British Journal of Photography and the Journal of Visual Communication in Medicine.
+The ophthalmic images he has taken have featured throughout the 9th and 10th editions of Kanski’s Clinical Ophthalmology were he worked as picture editor.
+He has also been recognised for the quality of his work with 30 imaging awards both nationally and internationally including the 2016 Taylor and Francis award for an article evaluating the use of wide field imaging for documentation of choriodal naevus.
+In 2017 Jonathan was awarded a silver medal by the Royal Photographic Society Scientific Imaging competition.
+Recent achievements also include being awarded the Gabriel Donald Graphics Award in 2019 and in 2021 and the 2023 Readers Choice Award for his paper An exploratory ergonomic evaluation of musculoskeletal risks for ophthalmic photographers who use ophthalmic imaging equipment plus user equipment trials.

 His most recent project was researching retinal painters for a paper on the life and works of Terence Tarrant.
 This culminated in a paper ‘Painting Unknown Worlds’ which was published in Eye in October 2023.
 He was invited to present his paper at the 2023 Cambridge Ophthalmology Symposium.